towbi/towbi.github.io/_posts/2015-07-26-ready-player-one-references.md

 ---

 Do you often find yourself in a situation where you don't know what to read, watch or listen to?
 I do.
-Or at least i did, until I read "Ready Player One" by Ernest Cline.
-The book is packed with references and allusions to novels, authors, films, directory, bands and songs for folks raised in the 70s, 80s or 90s (and with a slight geeky touch maybe).
+Or at least I did, until I read "Ready Player One" by Ernest Cline.
+The book is packed with references and allusions to novels, authors, films, directors, bands and songs for folks raised in the 70s, 80s or 90s (and with a slight geeky touch maybe).

 Due to "Ready Player One" being a novel (and one of the best science fiction